navbrainlab/Brain-Bandit/README.md

 sympy==1.12

+statsmodels==0.14.0

 We run all the experiments on Ubuntu 20.04 with an i9-13900K(CPU) and a Rtx 4090(GPU).

-If you get an error, it is likely that the numpy version is too high, so please use the provided version.
+If you get an error about numpy, it is likely that the numpy version is too high, so please use the provided version.

+If you cannot run correctly with multiprocessing on Windows using jupyter notebook, please copy the code to a .py file and run the python file.